Recovering the Lost World,

 When Teotihuacan was abandoned in about AD 700, the Pleiades passed directly over the city at culmination.
 When Tula was constructed 200 years later and at a half degree further north in latitude, the Pleiades passed directly overhead of the new ceremonial center.

-The word "Tula" or "Tollan" means "place of the reeds" or "place of the rushes."
-It had been applied to Teotihuacan also, and the later Aztecs applied it to their city of Tenochtitlan (today Mexico City) as well.
+The word "Tulan" or "Tollan" means "place of the reeds" or "place of the rushes."
+It had been applied to Teotihuacan also, and the later Aztecs applied it to their own city of Tenochtitlan (today Mexico City) as well.
 Not much is known of Tula since the Aztecs plundered it for building material and sculptures.

 Nine intervals of 52 years had passed since Teotihuacan was abandoned, when Tula was conquered by invading tribes.
-The architecture of Tula shows up at the Maya site of Chichen Itza.
+The architecture of Tula subsequently shows up at the Maya site of Chichen Itza.

-The Seventh 'may' at Cholula, from AD 1219
+The Seventh "May" at Cholula,

-Cholula was a very large city southeast of the Aztec city of Tenochtitlan, and only a little smaller in the 16th century AD.
+Cholula was a very large city southeast of the Aztec city of Tenochtitlan, and only a little smaller than Tenochtitlan in the 16th century AD.
 Dating from about 200 BC, it lasted to the time of the Spanish invasion.
-"Cholula remained a regional center of importance, enough so that, at the time of the fall of the Aztec empire, Aztec princes were still formally anointed by a Cholulan priest" (Wikipedia)
+"Cholula remained a regional center of importance, enough so that, at the time of the fall of the Aztec empire, Aztec princes were still formally anointed by a Cholulan priest" (Wikipedia).

-The 'may' among the Maya
+The "May" among the Maya

-It could be suggested that the Classical era Maya sites in the Peten fully expected to last to the end of the next 520 year interval after the 'conquest' of Teotihuacan, that is, to AD 1212.
+It could be suggested that the Classical era Maya sites in the Peten fully expected to last to the end of the next 520-year interval after the "conquest" of Teotihuacan, that is, to AD 1212.
 None of the highland Maya sites did.
 They all floundered and were abandoned by about AD 900.

 Summary

 Abandoning a site after a set span of time is a concept entirely foreign to our way of thinking.
-It is a disruptive, self defeating, and senseless gesture, and can only be understood if seen as a religious necessity.
+It is a disruptive, self-defeating, and senseless gesture, and can only be understood if seen as a religious necessity.
 The nations of Europe often act the same way, but somehow their religiously based actions make more sense to us.

-The following table lists Katuns ending in 8-Ahua and anniversaries of the 52 year Venus cycles, in addition to a few other events.
-The 52 year intervals, shown below, are based on 'Venus cycles' in solar years before San Lorenzo, and on 52 calendar years afterwards.
+The following table lists Katuns ending in 8-Ahau and anniversaries of the 52-year Venus cycles, in addition to a few other events.
+The 52-year intervals, shown below, are based on "Venus cycles" in solar years before San Lorenzo, and on 52 calendar years afterwards.

-Baktun/Katun corrected date Venus 52 year cycles marked (*),
+Baktun/Katun corrected date Venus 52-year cycles marked (*),

 8-Ahau ending (see note 1) and other notes (see text)